I am SO EXCITED to share the first two chapters from MOTION with all of you!

 He ignored her.
 “You don’t mind if I search you for it?”

-Before I could catch it, I felt my lip curve into a hostile sneer.
+Before I could catch it, I felt my eyes squint and my lips curve into an unfriendly sneer.
 Like hell he was putting his hands on me.
-I didn’t care who he was, whether or not he was Leo’s best friend or whether my parents trusted him, I didn’t like being touched by anyone.
+I didn’t care who he was, whether or not he was Leo’s best friend, or whether my parents trusted him, I didn’t like being touched by anyone.

-Gabby laughed, taking the stool next to mine.
+But Gabby laughed, taking the stool next to mine.
 “Yeah, sure.
 Go for it, handsome.
-Where is she going to hide a cellphone in that outfit?
+Where is she going to hide a cell phone in that outfit?
 But, okay.
 I’m sure you’ll both probably enjoy it, so go ahead.”

-Returning my attention to Abram, I was surprised to see an expression of mild repugnance pass over his features as he looked me over, like the thought of giving “Lisa” a pat-down was just as distasteful to him as it was to me.
+Returning my attention to Abram, it was my turn to be surprised.
+An expression of mild repugnance passed over his features as he looked me over, like the thought of giving “Lisa” a pat down was just as distasteful to him as it was to me.

 Well, okay then.
-Maybe eighteen, olive-skinned, athletic with big boobs, long black hair, and brown eyes wasn’t his type.
+Maybe nineteen-year-old, olive-skinned, heavily makeupped, athletic with big boobs, long black hair, and brown eyes wasn’t his type.